 A banknote is badly damaged or contaminated if it has significant or unusual damage.
 For example:

-- Damage that causes you to question its genuineness or doubt its value; or
+- Damage that causes you to question its genuineness or doubt its value

-The difference is if you have a contaminated banknote, when you submit a claim form you must place it in a bag containing details of the contaminant written on the outside of the bag.
+The difference is if you have a contaminated banknote, you must place it in a bag containing details of the contaminant written on the outside of the bag when you submit a claim form.

 For more information about redeeming damaged banknotes, check out the RBA’s redeeming process.

 Next time you make a purchase you may use an unfit banknote or a banknote that is slightly damaged (so long as it is not significantly damaged or contaminated).
 If you choose not to use that banknote, you can exchange it at your bank or an authorised bank in Australia.
-Be aware that it is not unlawful for businesses to refuse banknotes that are incomplete.
+However, you should also be aware that it is not unlawful for businesses to refuse banknotes that are incomplete.